 Students who are driven to school must be dropped off safely, away from the marked yellow zig-zags.
 It is illegal to stop on these, even for a short period.
 Dropping off or picking up in the school car park is strictly forbidden.
 Children with mobility difficulties may be dropped off in the school car park with prior consent.
 These parents will be issued with a pass.
-During September the school carries out a travel to school survey as part of our 'travel plan'.

-Students who live further than three miles from the school and for whom The Swanage School is the closest secondary school are entitled to free travel (from Dorset County Council).
+Students who live further than three miles from the school and for whom The Swanage School is the closest secondary school are entitled to free travel (from Dorset Council).
 If you think you are eligible for free bus travel but have not received your bus pass, then please contact the school.